Skip to content

 Cyclists are obsessed with weight.
 Pick up any forum thread on climbing performance and within ten replies someone will quote the watts-per-kilogram number they're chasing and the kilograms they plan to shed to get there.
 The problem is that the methods most cyclists use to get lighter — cutting calories, skipping breakfast, riding fasted — actively work against the goal.

 Alex Larson is a registered dietitian who specialises in endurance sport nutrition.
-On episode 2088 of the Roadman Cycling Podcast she made a case that most cyclists have the body composition equation exactly backwards.
+On How Cyclists Can Get Lean & Stay Lean Forever on the Roadman Cycling Podcast she made a case that most cyclists have the body composition equation exactly backwards.
 The athletes who get lean and stay lean are not the ones eating the least.
 They are the ones eating the most strategically.

 This article pulls together the core of her argument, with the research context it sits inside.